Top Tips to Staying Safe

 You cannot always rely on others to look out for your best interests.
 Make sure your mobile is charged and able to make calls when you go out, in case of an emergency or if you lose the people you are with.

-- Have precautions in place when going out – especially if alone
+- Have precautions in place when going out – especially if you are alone

 Know how you will get home, and plan ahead if you’re going somewhere you don’t know.
 Let someone know where you’re going and when you expect to be back.

 If you have to walk alone in the dark, try to avoid badly lit areas, parks, alleyways and underpasses.
-When alone on public transport, sit near the driver on a bus, and in an occupied carriage on a train or the underground.
+When alone on public transport, sit near the driver on a bus.
 Avoid using your phone in isolated places, as it can distract you from your surroundings.

 Carrying a personal alarm with you is a good idea – many men see these as female accessories, but figures show that male students stand a much higher risk of being attacked in the street.